analogdevicesinc/msdk/Examples/MAX32670/EXT_CLK/README.md

 -   Open an terminal application on the PC and connect to the EV kit's console UART at 115200, 8-N-1.
 -   Close jumper JP1 (LED1 EN).
 -   Close jumper JP2 (LED2 EN).
 -   Provide an external clock signal (square wave 50% duty cycle) on P0.12 with the frequency defined by `EXTCLK_FREQ` in [project.mk](project.mk).
 At higher clock frequencies be careful to preserve the signal integrity when routing the signal to P0.12.
-Otherwise, operation be unreliable if the EXT_CLK signal is degraded.
+Otherwise, operation could become unreliable.

 ## Expected Output